dasramit1987/GLPGDSBA_Dec21_Hackathon/README.md

 ### Next I move to the Data Processing part

 Both Departure Delay and Arrival Delay columns are numeric columns and have high no. of NULLs and the distribution is highliy skewed - #### hence we cannot use impute using Mean.
 I impute both the columns using their Median values.
+The Median Delay is 0 which means No delay , so the business assumption here is where there is No delay value in the data, the train has been on time.
+But in real life this needs to be validated by domain experts.
 Age is a numeric variable but the distribution is Normal , hence I impute Age with the Mean value.
 All categorical variables were imputed using mode.
 Imputation is a very subjective issue and requires domain expertise.
 Here since its a hackathon and the aim is to achieve high Accuracy scores, I tried out the copy book method of imputation.
+##### One important point here is about scaling - Since this is a Survey data, already in a scale of 1-10 , and only 2 numeric variables exists, I decided not to scale the data.
+Moreover scaling is needed mostly for LDA, Log Regression and KNN but tree based algos work fine without scaling.
+Hence I took the chance of first trying without scaling and it worked well for me.
+But we can always try scaling the Numeric variables separately, especially when there more numeric variables.

 #### Next comes an important step to convert all the Categorical variables to Integers as is required by Python's sklearn library for all Machine Learning algorithms.
 Here since, the values are Survey attributes, we need to be very sure of assigning exact same orders and hence I took the hardcoding route to assign numbers to the Survey variables instead of using Pandas Categorical converter.